sul-dlss/registry-harvester/README.md

 ## Using the registry harvester

-The person registry harvester is normally run via the cron on libappprod1.
+The person registry harvester is normally run via the cron on the Symphony application server.
 The `do-harvest` script makes calls to a few other scripts to do log file preparation and to run the process to update the ILLiad database with data that was previously loaded into Symphony.
 ```
 15 21 * * * /s/SUL/Harvester/current/run/do-person-harvest.sh  > /s/SUL/Harvester/current/log/harvest.log 2>&1
 ```